 One of the easiest ways to make money from home is to fill out surveys in your spare time.
 With modern companies' focus on data-driven market research, companies are very interested in your opinion — and willing to pay good money for it — to improve their products and marketing efforts.

-We recommend signing up for Survey Junkie, an online platform that pays you to give your opinion on brands you use every day.
+You could sign up for Swagbucks, an online platform that pays you to give your opinion on brands you use every day.
 To get started, just sign up for free and build your profile based on your personal preferences and interests — and away you go!
 Each survey gives you virtual points that you can exchange for gift cards or for a cash payout via PayPal.
 Not a bad use of your couch time, is it?

 It may seem a bit odd, but sharing your leftovers is a legit and profitable side hustle!
 If you regularly cook more food than you actually need or if you have a fridge full of leftovers after a party or holiday, then this gig is for you!
 A new app called Leftoverswap is designed to bring food into the sharing economy.